enriqueHG94/curso_data_engineering/README.md

     - `marts/` - Contains the Gold zone of Snowflake, divided into 4 folders.
         - `gold/` - The core folder houses the dimensional model with its dim_ or dimensions and its fct_ or facts tables optimized for analytical tools, it also contains a .yml with documentation and testing and the other three are use cases for different departments with my already modeled data.

-### **Use Cases**
+### Use Cases

-- `marketing/`
+#### Marketing:
-    - User Purchase Analysis: I develop a detailed query to provide the product team with a comprehensive analysis of user purchases, including user information, total number of orders, total spending, shipping costs, discounts, and product details.
+- **User Purchase Analysis**: Developed a detailed query to provide the product team with an in-depth analysis of user purchases.
+This includes comprehensive user information, total number of orders, total expenditure, detailed shipping costs, discounts received, and specifics of products purchased.
+The recent enhancements in data granularity enhance the precision of this analysis.

-- `product/`
+#### Product:
-    - User Session Analysis: This query offers the product team insights into each user session, including duration, number of pages viewed, and specific events like 'add_to_cart', 'checkout', and 'package_shipped'.
+- **User Session Analysis**: Offers insightful analysis into each user session for the product team, including session duration, number of pages viewed, and specific events such as 'add_to_cart', 'checkout', and 'package_shipped'.
+The modifications in the data model ensure more accurate tracking of user engagement.

-- `sales/`
+#### Sales:
-    - Sales Analysis by Product and Year: Provides the sales team with valuable data on each product, including sales, units sold and returned, comparison with budgets, and ranking of the best-selling products by year.
+- **Sales Analysis by Product and Year**: Provides the sales team with crucial data on each product, encompassing total sales, units sold and returned, a detailed comparison with budgeted figures, and the ranking of top-selling products by year.
+The updated data structure allows for a more nuanced understanding of product performance over time.

 ### **Contact**
 Email: enriquehervasguerrero@gmail.com